myriadrf/LimeADPD/docs/configuration/limesdr-pcie-5g.rst

 The DPD monitoring paths are realized by two LMS3 receiver paths.
 The pre-driver TQM8M9079 PAs are embedded on the board, located in LMS1 transmit paths.

+In DPD demonstration the TQM8M9079 PAs is being linearized.

 Please, follow the steps explained below:

 * The LMS1 A channel connections: